FIRST: A blog update!

-This is definitely an exciting recipe for me to share.
-As embarrassing as it is, it took me nine trials to make a successful all-natural, healthynutritionally balanced Red Velvet Cake.
+This is definitely an exciting cake to share.
+As embarrassing as it is, it took me nine trials to make a successful all-natural, nutritionally balanced, healthy Red Velvet Cake.
 I’ve done the research, I’ve done the measuring, I’ve done the thinking, and I’ve definitely done the taste testing (where do you think all those batches went?!).
 Thank goodness every trial was healthy, otherwise my hips would be hanging off the seat as I type this…

-Anyways, making a healthy (and tasty) Red Velvet Cake took a lot more work than I thought.
+Anyways, making a tasty and healthy Red Velvet Cake took a lot more work than I thought.
 The batter has to be acidic, the cake has to be moist, it has to taste sweet sweet sweet, and lastly, it has to look red.
 Duh.
-But to meet my standards, the recipe also has to be good for you, which is quite the contrary to this classic Southern recipe.
+But to meet my standards, the recipe also has to be good for you, which is quite the contrary to the classic Southern recipe.
 Here are the ingredients I had to swap:

-• AP Flour, Cake Flour > Whole Grain Flours
+- AP Flour, Cake Flour > Whole Grain Gluten-Free Flours

-• Oil, Butter, Shortening > Beet Puree, Non-Hydrogenated Shortening
+- Oil, Butter, Shortening > Beet Puree, Coconut Oil

 That’s a lot of substituting to make, yes?
 So, I guess we should start from the beginning: Trial #1.